dereneaton/pyrad/README.rst

 Installation (As of v.3.0.6 and newer)
 ^^^^^^^^^^^^^^^^^
-Using _pip_ you can install _pyrad_ so that it can be called from anywhere on your machine:
+Using pip you can install pyrad so that it can be called from anywhere on your machine:

 ::

     cd pyrad
     sudo pip install .

-or alternatively, without installation you can simply call _pyrad_ with python from its location:
+or alternatively, without installation you can simply use python to call pyrad from its location:

 ::